I’m very happy to share a small but meaningful milestone for Kootsiko. My work is featured in Simply Crochet magazine, issue 172.

 And then it hits you…

+What gift do I get?!
 You want something thoughtful, you want something unique, and—let’s be honest—you want something that won’t scream “I panicked in the supermarket aisle at 9 pm.”
 If your budget is whispering “please don’t do this to me,” but your heart wants to give something special, this gift guide is for you.

 Below are 5 amazing handmade or DIY gift ideas you can create on a budget, plus 5 unique crochet-flower options from my Kootsiko universe whether you are the crocheter or them.
 Every idea is chosen to be memorable, personal, and the kind of thing people actually keep.

-Thrifted teacup candle✨ These vintage teacups were way too pretty to leave behind—so I turned them into the coziest little candles 🕯️💖 A sweet and simple DIY that’s perfect for gifting, girls’ night, or just treating yourself. #diycandles #DIY #candlemaking
+Thrifted teacup candle✨ These vintage teacups were way too pretty to leave behind—so I turned them into the coziest little candles 🕯️💖 A sweet and simple DIY that’s perfect for gifting, girls’ night, or just treating yourself. #diycandles#DIY#candlemaking

 This is one of those gifts that looks fancy but takes very little effort.
 Buy it or spend even less money if you make it yourself.
 All you need is soy wax, a wick, a little fragrance oil, and a thrift-store teacup.
 That’s it.